AI4IS/AI4IS.github.io/_pages/about.md

 Please click links to find my **complete [bachelor's grades](../assets/Dinghan Wang_undergraduate transcripts.pdf) and [master's grades](../assets/master grades.png)**.

 # 🔥 News
+- *2024.09*:  🎉🎉 Our manuscript, “Intelligent Decision-Making Algorithm for Airborne Phased Array Radar Search Tasks Based on a Hierarchical Strategy Framework”, is rated as a spotlight article by Chinese Journal of Aeronautics.
 - *2024.06*:  🎉🎉 Our manuscript, “An Autonomous Attack Decision-Making Method Based on Hierarchical Virtual Bayesian Reinforcement Learning” has been accepted by IEEE Transactions on Aerospace and Electronic Systems.
 - *2024.05*:  I'm going to open source a low-cost plan (400$) to build up an autonomous obstacle avoidance drone.
 - *2024.04*:  🎉🎉 Our manuscript, “Intelligent Decision-Making Algorithm for Airborne Phased Array Radar Search Tasks Based on a Hierarchical Strategy Framework”, has been initially accepted by Chinese Journal of Aeronautics.